zydou/arti/doc/Errors.md

 ```

-## Possibly controversial idea [Diziet]
+## InternalError idea

-We might have a single `InternalError` type which Into<everything::Error>.
+We will have a single `InternalError` type which `Into<everything::Error>`.

 Matching on internal errors (ie bugs) is not going to be useful for callers.
 It might want to have a backtrace in it as well as something resembling an assertion message.

-this makes sense and I've seen this work pretty well before; I would additionally suggest an `internal!` macro that works like `panic!` to generate this type ~eta
+We'll have something like an `internal!` macro that works like `panic!` to generate this type